The Clinician's Guide to Removable Overdentures

 When discussing treatment options with patients, you’ve likely encountered some common misconceptions about removable overdentures.
 These myths can create unnecessary hesitation for patients who could greatly benefit from this solution.
 Addressing these points directly, with clear and accurate information, can help guide your patients toward making a confident and informed decision about their oral health.
 Let's walk through some of the most prevalent myths and the facts you can use to clear them up.

-Myth: They Aren't as Stable as Fixed Solutions
+Myth: They're Not as Stable as Fixed Options

 It’s true that a fully fixed prosthesis offers the highest level of stability.
 However, this myth often incorrectly lumps overdentures in with the instability of traditional dentures.
 The reality is that implant-retained overdentures provide a massive improvement in stability, retention, and function.
 They securely snap onto implants, eliminating the slipping and shifting that plagues conventional denture wearers.
 For patients seeking a significant upgrade from traditional dentures without committing to a fixed restoration, overdentures present a fantastic middle ground.
 They offer a more affordable and stable option that dramatically improves a patient's quality of life and chewing ability.